TeamDev-IP/JxBrowser-Gallery/server/chart-rendering/README.md

 # Server-Side Chart Rendering with JxBrowser

-This project demonstrates how to render and export HTML/CSS/JS charts on the server-side using JxBrowser.
+This project demonstrates how to render and export HTML/CSS/JS charts on the server side using JxBrowser.

 ### Running locally:
 ```shell